“Brothers and sisters:

 Thirty-First Week of Ordinary Time

-On the Thirty-first Sunday of Ordinary Time we have Luke's marvelous account of Jesus' encounter with the wealthy tax collector, Zacchaeus from Luke's Gospel.
+On the Thirty-first Sunday of Ordinary Time we have Luke's marvelous account of Jesus' encounter with the wealthy tax collector, Zacchaeus.
 Watching from a tree, he is invited by Jesus: “Zacchaeus, come down quickly, for today I must stay at your house.”

-Monday is the Solemnity of All Saints, with Matthew's Gospel offering us the Beatitudes.
-Tuesday is the Commemoration of All the Faithful Departed (All Souls), also with its own special readings.
+Tuesday is the Solemnity of All Saints, with Matthew's Gospel offering us the Beatitudes.
+Wedsday is the Commemoration of All the Faithful Departed (All Souls), also with its own special readings.
+Friday is the Memorial of St. Charles Borromeo.

 The first readings this week are from Paul's wonderful Letter to the Philippians.

 Continuing Luke's Gospel, Jesus talks about not only inviting all the “right” people into our lives, but to include “the poor, the crippled, the lame, the blind.”
 “For you will be repaid at the resurrection of the righteous.”
-Then Jesus tells the parable of the invited guests who made excuses to decline the invitation.
-He sends his servants to invite everyone.
-Jesus tells a crowd that they have to renounce their possessions to be his disciple and that to do something really important, we have to prepare and be ready.
 In answer to the Pharisees' criticism of Jesus eating and drinking with sinners, Jesus tells parables of the man who finds his lost sheep and the woman with the lost coin, both of whom rejoice in finding what was lost.
 Jesus tells the parable of the dishonest steward who is caught overcharging his master's customers and saves himself by cutting his master's prices.
 Jesus praises his enterprise: “the children of this world are more prudent in dealing with their own generation than the children of light.”
 Finally, Jesus says that we can't have two masters, trying to love God and money.
 When a Pharisee sneered at him, he said: “what is of human esteem is an abomination in the sight of God.”

 On the Thirty-Second Sunday of Ordinary Time, in Luke's Gospel, the Sadducees ask sly questions of Jesus, hoping to confuse him on the idea of a Resurrection.
 Jesus refutes them by quoting Moses: “the God of Abraham, the God of Isaac, and the God of Jacob; and he is not God of the dead, but of the living, for to him all are alive.”

 This week it is clear that Jesus is calling us to a deeper love of our neighbor.
 He is telling us that we need to expand the list of those we are to love.
 He is telling us to have more passion in our desire to love others and he is urging us to prepare for how we will do that.
-Finally, Jesus makes it clear that we can't try to love money or honors and at the same time love God.
-On Sunday we watch Jesus admire the poor widow put her small change in the poor box.
+Finally, Jesus makes it clear that we can't try to love money or honors and, at the same time, love God.

 This is a wonderful background reflection for us this week.
 All week we can ask the Lord to help us.
 The quality of our asking will make all of the difference.